 Additionally, you agree the code and data is provided AS IS, with no implied warranties expressed or implied.
 In no event shall we be liable for any claim, damages, or other liability whether in an action of contract, tort, or otherwise, arising from, out of or in connection to our software or data.

 - IPUMS-CPS: Miriam King, Steven Ruggles, J. Trent Alexander, Sarah Flood, Katie Genadek, Matthew B. Schroeder, Brandon Trampe, and Rebecca Vick.
 Integrated Public Use Microdata Series, Current Population Survey: Version 3.0.
 [Machine-readable database].
 Minneapolis: University of Minnesota, 2010.

 - Congressional Budget Office

 - ZunZun source code (run it on a machine you own)

 - R (Stats Program)

-It’s time for all the vested interests to recognize that we can design a system which both eliminates the moral hazards, ridiculous inefficiencies and unintended consequences of our current system, while showing compassion to those who have need regardless of cause.
+It's time for all the vested interests to recognize that we can design a system which eliminates the moral hazards, ridiculous inefficiencies. and unintended consequences of our current system.
+A replacement shows compassion to those who have need, regardless of cause.